ericonti24/arcade_tournaments/notes.md

 Scraper

         class relationships
-            tournament has months and detisls
+            month has tournaments and detisls